MicrosoftDocs/azure-aks-docs/articles/aks/improve-network-fault-tolerance-in-aks-using-tcp-keepalive.md

 ms.date: 11/30/2024
 ---

-# Improving network fault tolerance in Azure Kubernetes Service using TCP keepalive
+# Improve network fault tolerance in Azure Kubernetes Service using TCP keepalive

 In a standard Transmission Control Protocol (TCP) connection, no data flows between the peers when the connection is idle.
 Therefore, applications or API requests that use TCP to communicate with servers handling long-running requests might have to rely on connection timeouts to become aware of the termination or loss of connection.
 This article illustrates the use of TCP keepalive to enhance fault tolerance in applications hosted in Azure Kubernetes Service (AKS).